...

 Negotiating Settlements: Strategies for Equitable Division

 When it comes to dividing RSUs, stock options, and other alternative assets, litigation isn’t always the best or only path.
 In many cases, a negotiated settlement allows for greater flexibility, privacy, and control over the outcome.
-Here are some common strategies:
+Here are some common strategies employed by firms like Moradi Neufer:

 • Offsetting Other Assets – One approach is to offset the estimated value of RSUs or stock options with other assets such as real estate, retirement accounts, or cash.
 This avoids the administrative complexity of dividing stock grants equally.